LIVE NOW! - The Late Shift with Steven Bell

 Radio

-LIVE NOW! - The Late Shift with Steven Bell - Recapping and Grading WWE Raw 11/6/17 (Thoughts On Jericho/Omega, Title Change Has Major SS Implications, Predicting Big SS Match, Braun vs Miz, Much More!)
+LIVE NOW! - The Late Shift with Steven Bell - Recapping and Grading SmackDown 11/7/17 (NEW WWE Champion Crowned But Where Do We Go From Here?, Survivor Series Chatter, Intergender Match, Much More!)

 By The Late Shift